Confidentiality & Medical Records

 Access to Records

-By law, you're entitled to receive a response no later than 40 days after your application is received and any relevant fee has been paid.
+You are entitled to receive a response within 30 days after your application is received.

 The Practice operates an in house complaints procedure where we do attempt to resolve issues in a professional and quick manner.
 There will be at no time any detriment to your treatment and there will be no form of penalty because you have complained.